cosai-oasis/ws1-supply-chain/contributions/q1-25/draft.md

 ## Abstract:

-## This paper explores the intricacies of threat modeling within the AI supply chain, recognizing the distinct challenges posed by AI system integration into complex software ecosystems.
+This paper explores the intricacies of threat modeling within the AI supply chain, recognizing the distinct challenges posed by AI system integration into complex software ecosystems.
 It underscores the necessity to address unique aspects of AI model development that are often overlooked by traditional threat modeling approaches.
 By presenting a specialized AI threat model that focuses on the model development and serving phases, the paper seeks to fill existing gaps and enhance the security and resilience of AI systems.
 Through a detailed examination of the AI supply chain, this study highlights the specific risks and threats that can emerge, advocating for a novel approach in AI threat modeling.

-## Status:

 ## 1\.
 Introduction